Randy Kraft: Resurfacing of the Freeway Killer

 Three weeks after the murder of Keith, on July 6, Kraft killed a 23-year-old hitchhiker named Keith Arthur Klingbeil.
-Klingbeil had ingested large doses of acetaminophen and alcohol before he was strangled with his shoelace and his body discarded beside the Interstate 5 freeway.
-Although Klingbeil was still alive when discovered, he would die shortly after his admission to Mission Community Hospital.
-A subsequent autopsy revealed that, before Klingbeil's strangulation, his left nipple had been seared with a car cigarette lighter.
+Klingbeil had ingested large doses of acetaminophen and alcohol before he was strangled with his own shoelace.
+His body was subsequently discarded beside the Interstate 5 freeway.
+Although Klingbeil was still alive when discovered, he died shortly after his admission to Mission Community Hospital.
+The autopsy revealed that, before being strangled, Klingbeil's left nipple had been seared with a car cigarette lighter.

-Two months later, on September 29, the body of 20-year-old Richard Anthony Crosby was found discarded 200 yards north of Highway 71 in San Bernardino.
+Two months later, on September 29, the body of 20-year-old Richard Anthony Crosby was found 200 yards north of Highway 71 in San Bernardino.
 Crosby had disappeared the previous day as he hitchhiked home from a theater in Torrance.
 He had been suffocated, and his left nipple had been mutilated with an automobile cigarette lighter.

 The last known victim murdered by Kraft in 1978 was a 21-year-old Long Beach truck driver named Michael Joseph Inderbieten, whose castrated body was found along an on-ramp to the I-605 on November 18, 1978.
 In addition to having been castrated, Inderbieten had been violated with a foreign object and had suffered burns similar to those inflicted on victim Mark Hall two years previously.
 The cause of death was listed as suffocation.